What You Need to Start Making Pottery at Home – My Guide for New Potters

 Getting Started: Setting Up Your Space

-Before you start making ceramics at home, You have to find the right space.
-After considering several options in my home, I chose a room with enough square footage to fit a worktable and a shelf for storage, along with extra room for expanding my workspace.
+Before you start making ceramics at home, you have to find the right space.
+After considering several options in my home, I chose a room with enough square footage to fit a worktable and a storage shelf, plus extra room to expand my workspace.
 The natural light from a large window was a bonus, aiding in the detailed work that making pottery requires and keeping the space bright.

 When selecting your space, make sure your flooring is non-porous, like tile, linoleum, or concrete.
 The space should be comfortable enough for you to move around freely and should have extra room if you plan on expanding your workspace.
-Consider factors like electric outlets, ventilation, and ease of cleaning, as pottery can get messy.
+Consider factors such as electrical outlets, ventilation, and ease of cleaning, as pottery can get messy.

 Work Table

 I have heard that some potters just starting out use their kitchen table.
 I would personally advise against it.
-Even though the clay and glaze may state that they are non-toxic, you still do not want to work with clay or glaze where you eat due to the fine dust they produce.
+Even if the clay and glaze are labeled non-toxic, you still do not want to work with them where you eat because they produce fine dust.
 Plus, a kitchen or dining room table may not be suitable for wedging and slamming clay around it.

 I would recommend a strong work table.
 It should be at a comfortable height to avoid back strain.
-My Work Table is adjustable and has wheels that lock, with ample space to create and glaze my pottery.
+My Work Table is adjustable and has locking wheels, with ample space to create and glaze my pottery.

 Note that you don’t need a dedicated table for glazing if you protect it with a Cover or clear the area where you handle your clay.
 I use C-Clamps to secure my wooden wedging and hand-building board, then remove the board and C-Clamps when I glaze.
 This approach helps to conserve space.